Oxygen-Lows-LLMs/Learn-With-LLMs/README.md

 A FREE open-source learning platform powered by LLMs running on your own device.

 ## Licensing
-Licensed with the MIT license.
+Licensed under the MIT license.